 1. Identify Your Audience’s Most Common Questions

-We love to reference, “They Ask, You Answer”.
-A philosophy coined by Marcus Sheridan, this approach to marketing and sales is all about how obsessing over the way your customers think, act, talk and search can help you become one of the most trusted voices in your industry.
+We love to reference They Ask, You Answer.
+A philosophy coined by Marcus Sheridan, this approach to marketing and sales is all about obsessing over how your customers think, act, talk, and search to help you become one of the most trusted voices in your industry.

-Figuring out what your customers are asking seems like an easy task.
-But it’s not always as simple as you think.
+Figuring out what your customers are asking seems like an easy task, but it’s not always as simple as you think.
 Here are some ways to help you determine what your prospects are asking as they make their way through the buyer's journey.

 Talk to Sales